-You can decide which one is more convenient for you: if BIMx Desktop Viewer opens in a window with a fixed width and height or if it open in full screen mode.
-You can define this in the in a configuration file named BIMx_Config.conf too.
+You can decide which one is more convenient for you: BIMx Desktop Viewer can open in a window with a fixed width and height and it can open in full screen mode too.
+You can define this in the configuration file named BIMx_Config.conf too.

 Windowed = 1 > opens in a window